Azkellas/cgenhancer/README.md

 #### Agent panel
 * Swap button like CG spunk
 * Button for fast selection (IDE / Arena / Boss agents)
-* Input for fast player selection ('Magus', 'Azkellas')
+* Input for fast player selection ('Magus', 'Azkellas').
+You can only access bots from your league and below.
+To access bots from upper leagues, set `forceExternRequest` to `true` in the source code.
+Note that this might disrupt other features if you are not in the top1000.

 ![AgentExample](https://i.imgur.com/6lgwYNS.gif)